List of days of the year

 01 July - Amy Johnson born in year 1903

-Amy Johnson CBE ( 01 July 1903 – 05 January 1941) was a pioneering English pilot who was the first woman to fly solo from London to Australia.
+Amy Johnson (1903–1941) was a pioneering English aviator who became the first woman to fly solo from England to Australia.
+Here are some key points about her life and achievements:

 21 June - International Day of Yoga